anitab-org/portal/docs/develop/prerequisites.rst

 ----

 PEP8 is the style guide for Python code.
-We are following the guide throughout the whole codebase and check everything againt a PEP8 linter.
+We are following the guide throughout the whole codebase and check everything against a PEP8 linter.
 So please take some time to read through this document - https://www.python.org/dev/peps/pep-0008.